succinctlabs/optimism-specs/specs/protocol/isthmus/predeploys.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-Since we now need to include the configurable fee scalars in the L1 Attri
+Since we now need to include the operator fee scalars in the L1 Attributes, we need new methods to `L1Block` in order to set the new scalars.

 ## Predeploys